Andi Jemma Airport

 Andi Jemma Airport (Bandara Andi Jemma) (IATA: MXB, ICAO: WAWM) is an airport near Masamba, the capital city of North Luwu Regency in the province of South Sulawesi on the island of Sulawesi in Indonesia.

 Facilities

 The airport resides at an elevation of 55 m above mean sea level.
 It has one runway designated 02/20 with an asphalt surface measuring 900 × 23 m.

-Since August 2014, the service was left to an SOE in charge of the management of several airports in eastern Indonesia, namely PT.
+Since August 2014, the service was left to a state-owned enterprise in charge of the management of several airports in eastern Indonesia, namely PT.
 Angkasa Pura 1 (Persero) and the Government of North Luwu Regency (begins division in August 2014).